Celebrating 81 Years of Caldecott Award Winners With a Classic Picture Book Swimming in Both Sense and Sensitivity by Leo Leonni

 Mr. Lionni’s tales may be simple, but is art is not and the moral themes that infuse his books remind young readers that there is an order to the universe and it can be righted, if set off course, above or below the sea – if only one fish or PERSON has the courage, and sometimes the necessary help of friends.
 What a life lesson!

-So if your young reader meets a small fish this summer, it just might be “Swimmy”.
+So if your young reader meets a small fish on any summer day, it just might be “Swimmy”.
 But first make the necessary initial introductions via this Caldecott Honor Book.
-It’s a great classic summer read.
+It’s a great classic anytime read.

 You might also be interested in...